 4. No Access to Technology?
 No Worries!

 Worksheets CAN be your friend.
 When access to consistent Wi-Fi is a challenge for your students, there are still options for targeted learning using Exact Path.
-Yes, I’m referring to those holiday packets that you’ve likely copied and assembled at least once or twice in your teaching career.
+Yes, I’m referring to those winter packets that you’ve likely copied and assembled at least once or twice in your teaching career.
 But what if they didn’t have to be a one-size-fits-all tool?
-As holiday breaks approach, review your students’ learning path performance to discern which skills they’re ready for next, which ones they’ve historically struggled with, and which ones need additional reinforcement.
+As winter breaks approach, review your students’ learning path performance to discern which skills they’re ready for next, which ones they’ve historically struggled with, and which ones need additional reinforcement.
 Then, grab the associated worksheets available for that skill or set of skills, and hit print.
 It might take a little extra time, but you can feel confident that when your students are working away, there are no signs of “busywork” in sight.

 5. Move Beyond Skill Building, and Spend Time Reflecting

-If the idea of assigning work to your students over a holiday break doesn’t feel quite right to you, consider an exercise that checks in with students’ motivations and general well-being.
+If the idea of assigning work to your students over winter break doesn’t feel quite right to you, consider an exercise that checks in with students’ motivations and general well-being.
 Start by reviewing some of these reflection questions, and then choose a few that you’d like your students to respond to.
 Include questions that encourage students to think about strengths, weaknesses, and goals, and then pull in a few that focus on what students have learned about their preferred learning modalities, study practices, and academic drivers that will help keep them focused when crunch time hits.
-You can even print off each learner’s Exact Path Student Summary Report so that a student can use it as a guide during this exercise to see which skills they assessed above, earned trophies on, or are still struggling with.
+You can even print off each learner’s Exact Path Student Summary Report so that students can use these as a guide during this exercise to see which skills they assessed above on, earned trophies on, or are still struggling with.
 When school resumes, create a safe space for students to check in with you, or select an accountability partner to turn to throughout the rest of the school year.